-PURPOSE: This rule enacts the provisions of 643.300-643.355, RSMo, and meets the 1990 Federal Clean Air Act Amendments requirement that the ozone state implementation plan contains necessary enforceable measures to maintain the mandatory vehicle emissions inspection and maintenance program.
-The purpose of the inspection and maintenance program is to reduce vehicle emissions in the St. Louis nonattainment area.
+PURPOSE: This rule enacts the provisions of sections 643.300-643.355, RSMo and meets the 1990 Federal Clean Air Act Amendments requirement that the ozone state implementation plan contains necessary enforceable measures to maintain the mandatory vehicle emissions inspection and maintenance program.
+The purpose of the inspection and maintenance program is to reduce and prevent ground-level ozone forming vehicle emissions in the St. Louis nonattainment area.